telerik/winforms-docs/clock/customizing-appearance/accessing-and-customizing-elements.md

 ![clock-customizing-appearance-accessing-and-customizing-elements 001](images/clock-customizing-appearance-accessing-and-customizing-elements001.png)

->note The background for __RadClockElement__ and the __ArrowElement__ use images to introduce the style for a given theme.
+>tip The background for __RadClockElement__ and the __ArrowElement__ use images to introduce the style for a given theme.
 If you need to customize the arrows for example, it is necessary to apply the desired image to the respective __ArrowPrimitive__.

 ## Programmatically